Rachel Reeves: Brexit and European Union

 Reeves campaigned to remain in the European Union (EU) in the 2016 Brexit referendum.
 After the result was in favour of leaving in the EU, Reeves called for a stricter immigration policy by an end to free movement as part of the Brexit deal, but also called for the "greatest possible access" to the single market without having free movement.
-Post-brexit, Reeves also called for imports and exports to be kept tariff-free, for there to be "adequate investment in infrastructure" across the country rather than just in London, for a system of universal free childcare for all working parents of pre-school children which she said should be funded by scrapping the cuts to inheritance tax by Chancellor George Osborne, and also for the UK to "shadow" to the EU's employment legislation.
+Reeves also called for imports and exports to be kept tariff-free post-Brexit, for there to be "adequate investment in infrastructure" across the country rather than just in London, for a system of universal free childcare for all working parents of pre-school children which she said should be funded by scrapping the cuts to inheritance tax by Chancellor George Osborne, and also for the UK to "shadow" to the EU's employment legislation.

 In the Fabian Society booklet Beyond Brexit, she wrote: "I firmly believe that membership of the customs union and single market is the best way of protecting jobs and growth and providing a stable platform from which Labour can build its new economic settlement.
 Staying in the customs union and the single market is the best outcome for our economy and the best outcome for households across Britain".

 Reeves supported a people's vote, a proposed second referendum on Brexit, and said that Labour would campaign for remaining in the EU if the second referendum was held.
 She opposed restrictions on the free movement of labour and said that the country would be "poorer with fewer jobs" outside of the EU, but also said that business could not "carry on as usual" and called for there to be "reform" to the EU.
 In 2020, as Shadow Chancellor of the Duchy of Lancaster, Reeves said she would "much rather" the country to remain in the EU but said it would not help the country "move on", and confirmed that the Labour party would not rejoin the EU if elected to government.

 Reeves has referred to immigration as a leading cause of the country voting to leave in the referendum, saying in an interview with the Financial Times in 2024 that when her constituents voted to leave it was "purely because of immigration".